-CO, MITIGATION POTENTIAL OF EXCESS HEAT UTILIZATION
+CO2 MITIGATION POTENTIAL OF EXCESS HEAT UTILIZATION

 Besides profitability of selling excess heat, the CO2 emission consequences of using the excess heat for district heating are of interest.
-The use of excess heat affects emissions not only at the biorefinery but also in the district heating system and in the power generation system.5
+The use of excess heat affects emissions not only at the biorefinery but also in the district heating system and in the power generation system.

-At the biorefinery, the consequences on CO2 emission of utilizing excess heat can be close to zero if the heat is true excess with no other use.
+At the biorefinery, the consequences on $CO_2$ emission of utilizing excess heat can be close to zero if the heat is true excess with no other use.
 If, on the other hand, the economic optimization of the biorefinery implies that some heat delivery is favoured before other use, heat deliveries imply increased resource use in other parts of the plant.
 One example of this could be that low pressure steam is used for district heating with very high efficiency instead of electricity production with relatively low efficiency.
-In this case, the CO2 emission consequence of using steam for heat can be quantified by comparison to emissions from electricity production in the surrounding energy system (e.g. in a reference or background system), considering the amount of electricity that could have been produced from the steam (see also discussion on system efficiency in Chapter $\underline{9}$ and reference systems in Chapter $\underline{10}$).
+In this case, the $CO_2$ emission consequence of using steam for heat can be quantified by comparison to emissions from electricity production in the surrounding energy system (e.g. in a reference or background system), considering the amount of electricity that could have been produced from the steam (see also discussion on system efficiency in Chapter $\underline{9}$ and reference systems in Chapter $\underline{10}$ ).

-4 See e.g. Fahlén E och Ahlgren EO (2009).
-Assessment of integration of different biomass gasification alternatives in a district-heating system.
-Energy, 34: 2184-2195.
+See e.g. Fahlén E och Ahlgren EO (2009) Assessment of integration of different biomass gasification alternatives in a districtheating system.
+Energy 34: 2184-2195.

-5 See e.g. Fahlén E och Ahlgren EO (2009).
-Assessment of integration of different biomass gasification alternatives in a district-heating system.
-Energy, 34: 2184-2195.
+See e.g. Fahlén E och Ahlgren EO (2009).

-The CO2 emission consequences at the district heating system of utilizing the excess heat depends on the district heating system and how the heat is used.
+The $CO_2$ emission consequences at the district heating system of utilizing the excess heat depends on the district heating system and how the heat is used.
 In principal, external heat deliveries replace some kind of alternative heat production in the district heating system.
-Hence, the CO2 emission consequence of heat delivery can be quantified by analyzing the heat production before and after heat deliveries from the biorefinery.
+Hence, the $CO_2$ emission consequence of heat delivery can be quantified by analyzing the heat production before and after heat deliveries from the biorefinery.
 This approach is exemplified in Figures 11.4 and 11.5 below.
-Since the CO2 emission consequences can be very different with different configurations of the district heating system, two examples are given.
+Since the $CO_2$ emission consequences can be very different with different configurations of the district heating system, two examples are given.